Mobile homeowners have two choices when a mobile home roof begins to fail; a complete mobile home roof replacement or a mobile home roof over.

 3) It allows the property owner to spend discretionary dollars on a better roof rather than on removing the old roof and disposing of it.

 Most metal mobile home roof overs can be installed within one to two days and will improve the look and function of your roof.
-Adding new insulation and a roof over to your home can increase the energy efficiency of your roof, as well as help to deaden sound while making your mobile home’s climate control easier to maintain year round.
+Adding new insulation and a roof over to your home can increase the energy efficiency of your roof, as well as help to deaden sound while making your mobile home’s climate control easier to maintain year-round.

 Many mobile home owners are beginning to move toward aluminum roofs for their homes.
 Aluminum, standing seam roofs are extremely durable and can be installed on a number of different roof slopes and types.

-The main benefit to installing a metal roof on your mobile home is the insulation that goes beneath it.
+The main benefit of installing a metal roof on your mobile home is the insulation that goes beneath it.
 A thick layer of foam insulation helps deaden sounds on your roof, greatly reducing the noise that’s common to a mobile home.
 At the same time, the insulation also helps improve your energy bills, lowering heating bills in the winter and cooling bills in the summer.

 Metal roof overs can be installed over most mobile home roofs .
 Keep in mind, however, that the insulating layer of a metal roof does increase the thickness of the roof by several inches, which in turn, will increase the height of your mobile home.